davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   >          null
   ```

-- Take a look at all those BST pictures in the preamble of this lab assignment.
-Take note of where the largest element must be located in any BST.
-Implement the `E largestHelper(Node<E> localRoot)` method which returns the largest item in the BST rooted on the given `Node`, or `null` if the given root node is `null`.
+- Take a look at all those BST pictures in the preamble of this lab assignment, and take note of where the largest element must be located in any BST.
+Implement the `private E largestHelper(Node<E> localRoot)` method which returns the largest item in the BST rooted on the given `Node`, or `null` if the given root node is `null`.
 Try implementing this one recursively.

   - **Hint:** Base case: if the `localRoot` has is non-null and has no right child, then the largest value must be stored inside the `localRoot`'s data field.
 What's the general case?

 - Now implement a method `public int numLeaves()` that counts the number of leaves in the tree.
 Recall that leaf nodes are ones without either child (that is, they both reference `null`).
 Before you look at the hint below, check out the `size()` method to see how I implemented that (which counts *all* nodes, not just the leaf nodes).

-  - **Hint:** I have generously provided the skeleton code for a helper method `private int numLeavesHelper(Node<E> localRoot)` that `numLeaves()` simply has to call and return.
+  - **Hint:** I have provided the skeleton code for a private helper method `private int numLeavesHelper(Node<E> localRoot)` that `numLeaves()` simply has to call and return.
 This helper method returns the number of leaves for any BST rooted at the given `localRoot` node.
 Base case #1: if the `localRoot` is `null` then clearly, the number of leaves is 0, since the tree is empty.
 Base case #2: if the `localRoot` is not `null`, then check if it's a leaf.
 If so, then return 1.
 General case: if the local root is not null and not a leaf, then the number of leaves in its BST is the sum of the number of the count of leaves in both of `localRoot`'s subtrees.

   - Make sure you test it before moving on.